REST Methods

 Stack traces

-With this you may log the exception stach trace
+With this you can log the exception stach trace

 $this->stack($exception->getTraceAsString())